KritikaBansode/PRODIGY_DS_01/README.md

 # Population Data Visualization

-This project visualizes the distribution of a categorical or continuous variable using population data from the World Bank.
+This project visualizes the distribution of a categorical or continuous variable using population data.
 The visualization is done using Python, pandas, and matplotlib.

 ## Dataset